 Whether you are planting in a garden bed or pots, always be aware of the nutrients in your soil.
 In garden beds make sure you rotate the planting area of certain crops each year or two so the natural nutrients in the soil don’t become depleted.

+Learn how to create the best at-home composting system.
 Adding compost will help regenerate nutrients in the soil and provides a useful way for you to dispose of old leaves, kitchen compost, animal manure and other organic matter.
 Compost or fertilizer should be used for potted plants as well since the soil in a self-contained vessel has a limited source of nutrients.

 Related: Teach Kids to Compost